DallasC/kv-cache/Readme.md

 We return `Cloned` values in order to insure memory saftey between threads.
 This means if your `V` is a large expensive value we have to clone it each time you use `get()` or `get_with_expire()`.
 In this case I would recommend wrapping it in an `Arc` that way you only have to clone a refernce counter and not the entire value.

 As a last note everything is in `lib.rs`. normally i would seperate things but in this case the full the implementation is just `Value<V>` which is very small and the `Kv` implementation so everything fit nicely into one file.

+## Examples
+You can look at the test cases at the bottom of `lib.rs` to see how all the features can be used in action.